johns-coderoom/Monitoring-and-evaluation-officer/README.md

 Project Duration: [2022] - [2024]

 📖 Project Overview

-This repository serves as the central
+This repository serves as the central hub for all Monitoring, Evaluation, and Learning (MEL) activities for the Iwatch Africa.

+Primary Objectives: